 Here’s how to make the switch.

 Make a place to write where it’s easy.
-Where you won’t be disturbed for at least 15 minutes.
+Find a place where you won’t be disturbed for at least 15 minutes.
 If this means setting up a desk in the basement, do it.
-Or if this means simply getting yourself a small piece of plywood you can put on your lap so you can crawl into some small corner, do that.
+Or if this means simply getting yourself a small piece of plywood you can put on your lap so you can crawl into some small corner with your pen and paper, do that.
 It may mean taking yourself to outside to a cafe or some other spot where you will be undisturbed for those critical few minutes at the beginning of your day.

 Put it on your calendar.
 It’s an appointment with someone very important: You.
 Does this feel selfish?
-Think of it this way: all the other people in your life will benefit from these few minutes of personal clarity, including, but not exclusively, yourself.
+Think of it this way: all the other people in your life will benefit from these few minutes of personal clarity, including you!

 Keep the appointment.
 You wouldn’t put an appointment to meet someone else on your calendar and not show up, would you?
 No. So put it on your calendar and then show up for yourself.